 Opiate: Get An Insight

 Opiate is a narcotic drug, derived naturally or synthetically from the opium poppy plant (Papaver Somniferum).
 It works as a sedative to slow down activity in the central nervous system, so it helps in reducing pain and inducing sleep.
-However, long-term opiate use can result in an enhanced tolerance to the drug.
+However, long-term opiate use can result in enhanced tolerance to the drug.
 So, the patient needs to increase the dose to get the same results, which can cause addiction or dependence.
 In fact, an accidental overdose can result in even death.

 Using Suboxone to Treat Opioid Addiction